HEAVY HORSES the website of Doug Joiner,

 Jacob at Oaks and Shires in 2006

-Later on in the year we will be felling and extracting large oaks for the Duchy of Cornwall in Herefordshire.
-The work is important in itself but will also feed into a study that HRH The Prince of Wales has requested into the benefits and costs of horse extraction as against mechanical extraction.
-This will also be a team contract again and we have already bracken bashed the area under the oaks (controlling the bracken and the brambles) so that when the oaks are felled the extraordinary amount of oak regeneration will be released to grow on for the future.
+Later on in 2007 and 8 we were felling and extracting large oaks for the Duchy of Cornwall in Herefordshire.
+The work was important in itself but also fed into a study that HRH The Prince of Wales has requested into the benefits and costs of horse extraction as against mechanical extraction.
+This was a team contract again and we bracken bashed the area under the oaks (controlling the bracken and the brambles) so that when the oaks were felled the extraordinary amount of oak regeneration will be released to grow on for the future.

 Thistle and Crunchie bracken bashing in Aconbury for the Duchy

-The work has started and a good team has been put together to fell, cross cut and extract soem very large oaks.
-The work is taking place in December and will continue into January 2008.
+The work started and a good team was put together to fell, cross cut and extract some very large oaks.
+At its peak the team was 9 horses and 17 people.

 Jacob with large oak saw log in the forwarder and Dot and Thistle extracting the tops in the Bergans beast (with canine support)